gcruzsolano/prep/sections/computer.md

 Under the hood Mac Darwin is mostly based on the FreeBSD UNIX operating system Jobs brought over from NeXT when he came back.
-This is not Linux but feels very much like it, which is why command line developers and system administrators prefer it.
+This is not Linux but feels very much like it, which is why command line developers and good system administrators prefer it.

 Even if you want or need Windows for software and games you can still get a Mac and Bootcamp it into Windows.
 The same is *not* true for